pvdz/preval/tests/cases/normalize/expressions/assignments/for_c/auto_ident_opt_method_call_extended.md

 - (todo) - at least one of the frfr args was not isFree, bailing
+- (todo) do we want to support ObjectExpression as expression statement in free loops?
 - (todo) objects in isFree check